-As the pandemic has progressed, it has become clear that in addition to some people experiencing the death of family and friends in difficult and painful circumstances, many are feeling the impact of a loss of a way of life, normal contact opportunities, social and work interactions.
-Restrictions may also mean that the usual practical and emotional support people can physically get from family, friends, faith groups, community groups during difficult times may not be there.
+The West Yorkshire and Harrogate Health and Care Partnership Grief and Loss Service offers information and advice to anyone struggling with feelings of loss, whether as a result of bereavement or other loss such as loss of a way of life, normal contact opportunities, social and work interactions.
+Pandemic restrictions may also mean that the usual practical and emotional support people can physically get from family, friends, faith groups, community groups during difficult times may not be there.

 The partners working together to support the Grief and Loss Service are:

 Bradford Counselling Collaborative - Bradford District and Craven CCG established the Bradford Counselling Collaborative so agencies and commissioners could work together to help increase the impact of counselling and psychotherapy for the health population.
 The group, made up of more than 10 counselling agencies across the Bradford District and Craven area, enables local agencies to work together with the CCG to develop a coherent offer of evidence based support across the population and yet maintain the responsiveness for local communities.
 For more information on the collaborative, contact Alex.Church@bradford.nhs.uk

 Carole called our Grief and Loss Support Service and kindly took the time to give us some feedback.

 ‘I had my call with your service yesterday and all went well.
 The member of staff (she didn’t give her name) was kind, listened and gave me some helpful suggestions.
 It’s very good to know that I can get back in touch with the service at any time.

 I think it’s made me realise that I need some specialised help.
 Writing to you both has helped to clear my head a bit.
 Seeing things written down in black and white like that has shown me that the counselling, the call yesterday etc. that I’ve had, though all very good and helpful, haven’t been enough for me.